-Each Miss Earth winner becomes the spokesperson for the Miss Earth Foundation and the United Nations Environment programme and commits to working with the World Wildlife Foundation.
+Each Miss Earth winner becomes the spokeswoman for the Miss Earth Foundation and the United Nations Environment Programme and commits to working with the World Wildlife Foundation.

 As well as contributing to environmental protection programmes, the Miss Earth competition also aims to showcase various tourist destinations, while participants “compete on beauty and knowledge of environmental issues”.

-The details of the Miss Earth 2022 pageant are yet to be announced, though entrants must be single, childless females between the ages of 18 and 28, measuring at least 5 foot 4 inches in height and possessing “beauty of face and proportionate body structure”.
+The details of the Miss Earth 2023 pageant are yet to be announced, though entrants must be single, childless females between the ages of 18 and 28, measuring at least 162.5cm in height and possessing “beauty of face and proportionate body structure”.